 Tax Exempt Bonds (TEB) focuses on providing participants in the municipal bond industry with quality service to assist issuers and conduit borrowers in understanding their tax responsibilities.
-As part of that service, TEB is providing the following basic information for issuers of tax-advantaged bonds with respect to their post-issuance compliance requirements.
-Issuers may use this basic information to establish due diligence practices to monitor tax compliance throughout the period that their bonds are outstanding.
-However, issuers may not cite this basic information as an authoritative source.
-TEB recommends that issuers review this basic information in consultation with their counsel.
+As part of that service, TEB provides the following basic information for issuers of tax-advantaged bonds with respect to their post-issuance compliance requirements.
+Issuers may use this information to establish practices to monitor tax compliance throughout the period that their bonds are outstanding.
+However, issuers may not cite this information as an authoritative source.
+TEB recommends that issuers review this information in consultation with their counsel.

-Compliance with certain applicable federal tax requirements normally occurs at the closing of the bond transaction, while other federal tax requirements require on-going monitoring after the issuance of the bonds.
-Issuance related requirements include filing a Form 8038 series information return ( 8038, 8038-G, 8038-GC, 8038-B, or 8038-TC) and the issuer having reasonable expectations of on-going post-issuance compliance.
+Compliance with certain federal tax requirements normally occurs at the closing of the bond transaction, while other federal tax requirements apply after the issuance of the bonds.
+Issuance related requirements include filing a Form 8038 series information return (8038 (PDF), 8038-G (PDF), or 8038-GC (PDF)) and the issuer having reasonable expectations of on-going post-issuance compliance.
 Additional issuance related requirements might include volume cap allocation limits and public approval of the bond issue.

 Some federal tax requirements that are generally issuance related might require some level of post-issuance due diligence monitoring.
-For example, adjustments to the determination of issue price for federal tax purposes can affect compliance with volume cap allocation, arbitrage yield restriction, and other federal tax requirements.
-Similarly, some level of post-issuance monitoring may be required to determine compliance with the issuance costs limitations applicable to qualified private activity bonds.
+For example, adjustments to the determination of issue price for federal tax purposes can affect compliance with volume cap allocation, arbitrage yield restriction and other federal tax requirements.
+Similarly, some level of post-issuance monitoring may be required to determine compliance with the issuance costs limitations that apply to qualified private activity bonds.

 Importance of Post-Issuance Compliance

-The on-going nature of post-issuance compliance requirements applicable to tax-advantaged bonds requires issuers to actively monitor compliance throughout the entire period their bonds remain outstanding.
-This due diligence will significantly improve the issuer’s ability to identify noncompliance and prevent violations from occurring, or timely correct identified violations (when prevention is not possible), to ensure the continued tax-advantaged status of the bonds.
+Appropriate monitoring of compliance throughout the entire period their bonds remain outstanding improves the issuer’s ability to identify noncompliance and prevent violations from occurring, to timely correct identified violations (when prevention is not possible) and to ensure the continued tax-advantaged status of the bonds.

 Written Procedures for Monitoring Compliance

-- Retention of adequate records to substantiate compliance (e.g., records relating to expenditure of proceeds);
+- Retention of adequate records to substantiate compliance (such as, records relating to expenditure of proceeds),

 - Procedures ensuring that the issuer will take steps to timely correct noncompliance.